nathaneltitane/dextop/README.md

 Note:

 Chrome OS absed system users running Android containers (ARC) will want to add a ```.storage```` file containing 'Home' under their 'My files' directory.
-This will ensure that the unified storage access option for 'termux-storage' properly locates, populates and links all standard directories through the various container instances present on the device.
+This will ensure that the 'termux-storage' link argument properly locates, populates and links all standard directories through the various container instances present on the device.

+Effectively, the base ```${HOME}``` location is now shared accross all containers as a single, unified directory.

 ### Interface: